 The existing Chapel is the third on the site.
-The first was under construction in 1328, when the Abbot of Reading assisted with gifts of money, tools, and materials.
-The second Chapel was built in about 1525: memoranda of contracts with Master Masons William Eist and John Lobbens survive.
+The first was under construction by 1309 and more or less finished by 1328, when the Abbot of Reading assisted with gifts of money, tools, and materials.
+But the College had an approved private oratory even before that.
+The second Chapel was built 1521–1529: memoranda of contracts with Master Masons William Eist, John Lobbens and William Jonsons survive.
 It was pulled down in 1856.

 William Butterfield was the architect for the present building (1857).
 His design has been much attacked, and there was a serious offer to pay for demolition and reconstruction in 1912 which the College rejected as a waste of money.

-Inside, most of Butterfield’s furnishings and decorations have been replaced, and the most interesting features are either recent (e.g. the silver gilt altar, 1927) or survivals from the Chapel he demolished (the crowned brazen eagle lectern of c.1630, the Jacobean pulpit, and the stained glass).
+Inside, most of Butterfield’s furnishings and decorations have been replaced, and the most interesting features are either later (e.g. the Jowett memorial by Onslow Ford, c.1894, and the silver gilt altar, 1927) or survivals from the Chapel he demolished (the crowned brazen eagle lectern of c.1630, the Jacobean pulpit, and the stained glass).
 The memorial tablets are mostly post-1860 and do not commemorate actual burials.
 A few which do, from the old Chapel, were put together by Butterfield in a corner of the Antechapel – there were probably more, but not many more, as the nearby Parish Church of St Mary Magdalen seems to have been the College’s usual burial place.

 In the entrance passage to the Chapel are the war memorials listing Balliol members who died in the First and Second World Wars.
 An exhaustive list of all the memorials in the curtilage of the College and those named on them, compiled in 1998–1999, is available here.